Antigravity Track

 Dispatch — then do other work

 While the agent runs, write the next task description, review a design document, or dispatch a second agent on an unrelated problem.
 Antigravity is designed for parallelism — use it.
+A common mistake is watching the agent's timeline instead of doing productive work.
+Trust the process.

 3